 In the world outside of software development a framework is some sort of support structure (e.g. exterior scaffolding or interior frame or chassis) which is used to help build other structures.
 The framework may be removed after construction, or it may become an integral part of the new structure.
 When building a software application it is also possible to use a software framework, but most of the "software frameworks" available today do not qualify to use the word "framework" in their names.
 This is because they do not actually offer any sort of support structure, instead all they are is a collection of loose parts which you have to assemble yourself.
 In my humble opinion they are libraries, not frameworks.
 The difference can be summarised as:

-A definition of a framework can be obtained from several sources:
+A definition of a software framework is slightly different:

 In the book Applying UML and Patterns, which was first published in 1997, the author Craig Larman writes the following: